Dr. Marco Voigt

 - The Complexity of Satisfiability in the Separated Fragment — A Journey Through ELEMENTARY and Beyond.

-Sixteenth International Workshop on Logic and Computational Complexity (LCC2016).
+Seventeenth International Workshop on Logic and Computational Complexity (LCC 2016).

 Paper (via DOI): 10.1145/2933575.2934532